BulkTornado/Student-Database/README.md

+# IMPORTANT: I am abandoning this.
+Using JSON was a big mistake, and I have realised it by now.
+Currently using MySQL, and will start a new project someday.

 # Student Database

 A simple Python program(or maybe not so simple) that reads the data from a json file, and presents it to the user in a readable format.